Generalized Species Sampling Priors with Latent Beta reinforcements: A Beta-GOS hierarchical model

 \section{A Beta-GOS hierarchical model}

-In many applications, Bayesian Nonparametrics priors are used in hierarchical models, to model the parameters of the sampling distribtuion in a flexible way.
-In this section, we show how the Beta-GOS process could be used as a prior in a hierarchical model, and we discuss a straightforward MCMC sampling algorithm for posterior inference.
+In this Section, we show how the Beta-GOS process could be used as a prior in a hierarchical model, and we discuss a straightforward MCMC sampling algorithm for posterior inference.